 Abstract

-Fluid transport in industry is only well understood for the simple case: simple fluid flow in a single pipe.
+Fluid transport in industry is only well understood in terms of simple fluid flow in a single pipe.
 Real industrial processes have complex fluids in networks of geometries, complete with phase changes and multiple phase flow (solids, liquids, and gases) – a flow system that is difficult to predict and design for.
-Also, in most industrial processes solids must be dealt with at some stage — presenting a problem for transport and mixing.
+Also, in most industrial processes solids must be dealt with at some stage which presents a problem for transport and mixing.
 Unlike fluids, solids cannot be pumped down a pipe, but must be carried by some mechanism (e.g. a fluid pumped along a pipe carrying the solid).
 In addition, solids (and multiphase mixtures involving solids and complex non-newtonian fluids) are susceptible to extreme increases of apparent viscosity - jamming.
-This must be dealt with by reducing the flow in the process (slowing production) or decreasing the concentration of the solids (increasing costs).
-Neither solution is ideal, and the latter may not even apply if a certain concentration is required (for a reaction to take place).
-Proposed here is a system for predicting and designing chemical processes; simulating flows through piping networks and making use of powerful ‘Rules of Thumb’ (deriving from years of engineering experience) into the design.
-By improving the design, measurement, and control of the complex flow for industrial processes the immediately installed process will be better off (less weak assumptions), the process will require less maintenance (better understanding of the flow patterns and phenomena), and all this would be done faster and more cheaply than a manual design process.
+This must be dealt with by reducing the flow in the process andslowing production, or decreasing the concentration of the solids (increasing costs).
+Neither solution is ideal, and the latter may not apply if a certain concentration is required for a reaction to take place.
+Proposed here is a system for predicting and designing chemical processes; simulating flows through piping networks and making use of powerful ‘Rules of Thumb’ (derived from years of engineering experience) into the design.
+By improving the design, measurement, and control of the complex flow for industrial processes the process will be better off (less weak assumptions) -> (doesn’t really make sense?) and will require less maintenance (better understanding of the flow patterns and phenomena).
+All this would be done faster and at a lower cost than a manual design process.

 Objectives